ChrisG0ng/SUnWNS-TV/README.md

-# SUnWNS_TV: Papanicolaou stain Unmixing Using Nonnegativity, Weighted Nucleus Sparsity, and Total Variation Regularization
+# SUnWNS-TV: Papanicolaou stain Unmixing Using Nonnegativity, Weighted Nucleus Sparsity, and Total Variation Regularization

 This repository contains the MATLAB implementation of the **SUnWNS_TV** algorithm, a stain unmixing method tailored for Papanicolaou-stained RGB images.
 The algorithm incorporates **nonnegativity**, **weighted nucleus norm sparsity**, and **total variation (TV)** to robustly decompose stain abundances of 4 dyes from RGB images.